Popular Big Island liveaboards Explore all liveaboards

 TOP TIPS FOR DIVERS

 Packing light is highly recommended on liveaboard trips.
 While accommodations are quite comfortable, storage can be limited.
-Casual and lightweight clothing is acceptable wear.
+Casual and lightweight clothing is acceptable to wear.
 A lightweight jacket or sweater may come in handy for evenings, as temperatures on the water are usually cooler than on land.
 High quality, biodegradable sunscreen is a necessity in the strong tropical sun.

 Filled tanks, weights, and weight belts are provided at no charge.
 Adequate storage lockers are available for the diver traveling with gear, or equipment rental is available for an additional charge for divers who are not traveling with gear.

-Hawaii is the 50th state of the U.S., therefore the U.S. dollar (usd) is the national currency and English is the primary language.
+Hawaii is the 50th state of the U.S., therefore the U.S. dollar (USD) is the national currency and English is the primary language.

 GETTING TO THE BIG ISLAND

 Kona International Airport (KOA) is conveniently located a short 20-minute drive from the port of departure, Kailua Pier.
 Airlines that operate out of KOA are Air Canada, Alaska Airlines, American, Delta, Hawaiian Airlines, United, US Airways, and WestJet.
 Island Air and GO!
-Mokulele also operate out of KOA, offering interisland service and connecting international flights.
+Mokulele also operates out of KOA, offering interisland service and connecting international flights.
 Nonstop service is offered between Kona and the cities of Vancouver, Canada, Seattle WA, San Jose CA, Oakland CA, Portland OR, Los Angeles CA, San Francisco CA, Denver CO, Chicago IL, and Phoenix AZ.

 Transfers to and from the airport are not included in the price of the liveaboard tour and are the sole responsibility of the consumer.
 There are several private and shared shuttle and taxi services available on the airport grounds.
 These can be booked ahead or flagged upon arrival, depending on the operator of choice.